 - Full English Breakfast daily in Club InterContinental for up to two in-room guests

 The location of the InterContinental Park Lane itself is fantastic, just a short walk from Knightsbridge and its designer shops.
 In the other direction you can stroll to Regent street for the Apple Store, Hamley’s toy store, Selfridges, as well as the lively bars and Michelin Star restaurants in Soho and W1.

 The InterContinental is directly across the Hyde Park corner roundabout from the new Peninsula Hotel London which is a couple of doors down from the boutique hotel The Wellesley.
 A minute further into Knightsbridge and you reach the Mandarin Oriental which looks out upon Regents Park and which is also situated opposite the SPG hotel the Sheraton Park Tower.

 The entrance of the InterContinental is directly opposite the Four Seasons Park Lane in London and about a 30-second walk from the tower that is the Hilton Park Lane and a few blocks down from the Hilton is the Sheraton Grand.
 The JW Marriott Grosvenor hotel overlooking Hyde Park is also a short walk up Park Lane and also features their excellent JW Grosvenor House Executive Lounge.

-So you can see that the Intercontinental is slap bang in the centre of all the luxury hotels in London and from the Club Lounge, you have an ever-changing view of it all!
+So you can see that the Intercontinental is slap bang in the center of all the luxury hotels in London and from the Club Lounge, you have an ever-changing view of it all!